linguini1/cube/README.md

 ### Rotation
 The linear algebra for the rotations are explained simply in this [Stack Overflow post](https://stackoverflow.com/questions/14607640/rotating-a-vector-in-3d-space).
 See the selected answer on 3D rotation.
+I did not implement matrix multiplication for this operation, but instead expanded out the resulting equations in code for more efficient calculations.

 ### Creating the Cube